jsilvax/webpack-omit-js-for-css-plugin/README.md

 	]
 }
 ```
-> Note: [ExtractTextPlugin](https://github.com/webpack-contrib/extract-text-webpack-plugin "ExtractTextPlugin") is a Peer Dependency.
+> Note: [MiniCssExtractPlugin](https://github.com/webpack-contrib/mini-css-extract-plugin "MiniCssExtractPlugin") is a Peer Dependency.
 You will need to configure that as you normally would in your webpack.config.js

 ## Options
 ```js